LOTOJA Logo

 Salt Lake City, UT

-Mr. Energy, never-say-die — he is life's caffeine we need and has a story to keep us going.
-Our only true Ironman in the group, his journey has been forged on the trainer while managing a house full of his three amazing daughters and super Abe.
+Mr. Energy, never-say-die — he is life's caffeine.
+Our only true Ironman, his journey has been forged on the trainer while enjoying the happy chaos of a family of nine and growing.

 Seth